reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 );
 ```

-If you are using a Babel transform like [transform-class-properties](https://babeljs.io/docs/plugins/transform-class-properties/) , you can also declare `defaultProps` as static property within a React component class.
+If you are using a Babel transform like [plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties/) (previously _plugin-transform-class-properties_), you can also declare `defaultProps` as static property within a React component class.
 This syntax has not yet been finalized though and will require a compilation step to work within a browser.
 For more information, see the [class fields proposal](https://github.com/tc39/proposal-class-fields).

 ```javascript
 class Greeting extends React.Component {